RachelSa/hiring-engineers/answers.md

 setInterval(collectStats, 5000);
 ```
-The file should intialize the metrics reporter.
-Optional initialization arguments, such as host and prefix, are described in [the source file comments](https://github.com/dbader/node-datadog-metrics/blob/master/index.js).
+Optionally, start by initializing the metrics collection, as shown above.
+Initialization arguments, such as host and prefix, are described in [package README](https://github.com/dbader/node-datadog-metrics).

 After intialization, a set interval can be used to report metrics to Datadog.
 In the example below, the 'just.five' and 'memory.healTotal' gauge metrics are reported at five second intervals.
+Aside from gauge which reports a metric's current value, datadog-metrics, also supports counter (increment a given value) and histogram metrics.
+See the [README](https://github.com/dbader/node-datadog-metrics)) for more details.

 Run the following command to start the metrics collection.
 Note that your API key can be found in Integrations >> APIs when you log on to Datadog.

 `DATADOG_API_KEY=YOUR_KEY DEBUG=metrics node <FILE_NAME>.js`

+The DEBUG enables logging as metrics are collected.

-The metric collection will begin logging, as shown below, and after a few minutes, the [Datadog Metrics Explorer](https://app.datadoghq.com/metric/summary) should display the new metrics being reported.
+If the metric collection begins successfully, logging will begin, as shown below.
+After a few minutes, the [Datadog Metrics Explorer](https://app.datadoghq.com/metric/summary) should display the new metrics being reported.

+### Additional Features
+ - The datadog-metrics package can also flush, or send buffered metrics to Datadog, using the `metrics.flush([onSuccess[, onError]])` function.
+ - BufferedMetricsLogger